top of page

 (Ontario, California) The Pedestrian Safety Institute (PSI) and MAGLITE are urging pedestrians and motorists to be extra vigilant to save lives during July and the rest of the “vacation-months” the most dangerous time of the year for traffic fatalities.
 PSI and MAGLITE are promoting a public education campaign, National Roadside Traffic Safety Awareness Month.
 The goal is to reduce fatalities and injuries that occur on our roads and highways in vehicle traffic accidents, especially among pedestrians, who are far likelier to be fatally struck by vehicles at night than in the daytime.

-National Highway Traffic Safety Administration (NHTSA) data indicate that three of the four deadliest holiday weekends occur during the “vacation months” – Memorial Day, Fourth of July, and Labor Day Weekends.
+National Highway Traffic Safety Administration (NHTSA) data indicates that three of the four deadliest holiday weekends occur during the “vacation months” – Memorial Day, Fourth of July, and Labor Day Weekends.
 And while alcohol-impaired driving is a factor in fatal crashes as well, the rate at which a drunk driver is involved rises significantly on those holiday weekends.

 The “vacation months” are also a time for special caution at night.
 Despite traffic volumes being far lower at night than in the daytime, more than half of all fatal crashes occur during the hours of dusk, darkness and dawn.
 And crashes at night are significantly deadlier than daytime crashes: In the hours from 6 p.m. to 6 a.m., the rate of fatalities (per 1,000 crashes) is more than double the daytime rate, rising to nearly 4 times the daytime rate for crashes occurring in the after-midnight hours.